ttamre/ggwp/README.md

 ./rank summoner_name                    # Get summoner rank
-./mastery summoner_name champion_name   # Get summoner mastery rank for a champion ./game summoner_name                    # Get game data for a summoner that's in game
+./mastery summoner_name champion_name   # Get summoner mastery rank for a champion ./game summoner_name                    # Get game data for a summoner that's in game ./help                                  # View all available commands ./exit                                  # Exit the bot (only users in secrets.json["OWNERS"] can use this command)
 ```

 ## Contributing